avinashkranjan/Amazing-Python-Scripts/Dot_Connect/README.md

 # Package/Script Name

 The script utilizes the **Tkinter library** to create a graphical user interface (GUI) for the game.
-It provides a canvas where players can click on dots to draw lines and track their scores.
+It provides a canvas where players can click in between two dots to draw lines and track their scores.
 The game board consists of a grid of dots, and players take turns drawing horizontal or vertical lines between adjacent dots.
 When a player completes a square by closing off the fourth side, they earn a point and get an additional turn.

 The script keeps track of each player's score and displays it in a separate info frame within the GUI.
 The game continues until all squares on the grid are completed, and a "GAME OVER" message is displayed.